4-H News & Updates:

 - Check out the listing of available clubs and contact the leader to see if that club would be a good fit.

-- Enroll or Re-enroll in 4H Online by going to Colorado 4H Online.
+- Enroll or Re-enroll in 4H Online by going to Colorado 4H Online (co.4honline.com).
 Enrollment Directions-Under “Family Resources” will help you complete the process.
 Please check your email (including junk folders) for an email that enrollment is “pending.” *All information areas including signatures and medical releases must be completed.
 Members must be enrolled in at least one project per year.
-Club leaders will then approve members enrollment and it will be sent to the county for final approval of enrollment.
+Enrollment will be reviewed and approved or sent back (if needed) to the member/family for additional information by the county.

 - Project Add/Drop Deadline is March 1.
 If you do not think you will complete a project or would like to add one, this will be the final date for project changes.